creasty/rid/README.md

 Dockerfile
 ```

-Now, lo and behold, even if your environment is absolutely clean and only `docker` and `docker-compose` are installed,
-all you have to do is the followings so as to get started with the new project from scratch.
+That is to say, even if your environment is absolutely clean and all you have is only `docker` and `docker-compose`, getting started with a new Rails project from scratch has never been easier.

 ```hcl
 # install dependencies and setup a database